kuali-student/ks-final-milestone/examples/ubc/readme.txt

 UBC Cdm Kuali Student Embedded Readme
-FS TESTING svn commit as  dchew
+FS TESTING2 svn commit as  dchew

 Notes:
 - configured for M5, need to run impex for ks-embedded for M5